drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 matrices, rather than on the average confusion matrix across listeners, in order to assess cross-subject agreement in the rank ordering of feature importance.
-Results of this analysis for the PHOIBLE feature system are shown in figure \ref{fig-loo}<!--; similar figures for the other two phonological feature systems can be found in the supplementary material (figures SXXX and SXXX)-->.
+Results of this analysis for the PHOIBLE feature system are shown in figure \ref{fig-loo}.
 There appears to be considerable heterogeneity in the rank ordering of feature importance across subjects, evidenced by the lack of monotonicity in the connecting lines for several of the subjects in figure
 \ref{fig-loo}.
 Nonetheless, most subjects (7 of 12) showed the greatest